el-pato/daily-programmer-challenges/README.md

 # daily-programmer-challenges

 Solutions to the challenges on [r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/).

-I try to solve the challenge myself without looking at anybody else's solution, then compare that to how other people solved it.
+Typically I try to solve the challenge myself first, and then kick myself after seeing how much better other people did.